-Our Medical-Surgical units are, in many ways, the backbone of the hospital.
+Our medical and our surgical units are, in many ways, the backbone of the hospital.
 They are a great place to work for nurses who want a constantly evolving, fast-paced setting.
 Our units include oncology, respiratory, neuro/orthopedic, surgical, and telemetry floors.
 Each individual unit supports one of our centers of excellence: joint, stroke, bariatric, and oncology.
 Nursing leadership encourages and supports medical-surgical nurses in pursuing certification through the Academy of Medical-Surgical Nurses and the American Nurses Credentialing Center.

-Nurses on our Grant 5 orthopedic and neurology unit care for a variety of patients.
+Nurses on our Grant 5 neurology unit care for a variety of patients with a focus on stroke care.
 It is a fast-paced, multidisciplinary unit that builds a great knowledge base and strong clinical skills to be used in any specialty.
 The nursing staff is a part of a dynamic team consisting of therapists, and providers from orthopedic, neurology, neurosurgery, and trauma services.
 Through this collaborative approach, patients and families are highly involved in learning how to optimize their health outcomes.
-Our unit has been awarded both a Joint Replacement Center of Excellence and a Stroke Care Center by the Joint Commission.
+Our unit is recognized as a Stroke Care Center by the Joint Commission.

 Grant 6 serves as a respiratory specialty unit where nurses encounter patients with a diverse range of diagnoses.
 Nurses have the opportunity to learn and care for patients with chest tubes, tracheostomies, and ventilators.
-We are a unit of preference for thoracic patients who have undergone complex surgery such as lung resection, video-assisted thoracotomy, open thoracotomy, and esophagectomy.
 We also care for patients with COPD, pneumonia, lung cancer, cystic fibrosis, and a variety of other respiratory diseases.

 Grant 6 also serves as a hematology and oncology specialty unit specializing in the care of patients with blood disorders and various types of cancer.
 Nurses have the opportunity to obtain chemotherapy/biotherapy certification, which allows them to administer medications and manage the care of patients receiving these therapies.
+This unit also houses our Joint Replacement Center of Excellence awarded by the Joint Commission.